unjust/jsAnimation/README.md

 To create an automated jekyll site, first run
 `yarn run ghpages` this will push out the compiled js to the ghpages branch in the site repo.
+Uses the ghpages plugin https://github.com/tschaub/gh-pages

 Then head over to https://github.com/unjust/unjustio to build the project.

+run the command `yarn run ghpages` to push this remotely

+run with `LOCAL=true yarn run ghpages` to push to unjustio gh-pages locally (this is done via the remote named local_docs which references unjustio on filesystem)